iaine/ListentotheWeb/docs/design.md

 ### Exercise

-In this workshop, we will take the use the design mapping (Ciuccarelli and Lenzi, 2020) and apply it to some data to work through the issues.
+In this workshop, we will take the use the design mapping sheet (Ciuccarelli and Lenzi, 2020) and apply it to some data to work to design a sonification.
+It might be useful to apply some of the considerations from the [listening](listening) session to think about the potential effect of the audio representation.

 Other approaches are listed in the bibliography.